-- A citizen or individual resident of the United States; - A corporation or other entity treated as a corporation, for U.S. federal income tax purposes, created or organized in or under the laws of the United States or any political subdivision thereof; - A trust, if a court in the United States has primary supervision over its administration and one or more U.S. persons have the authority to control all decisions of the trust, or the trust has a valid election in effect under applicable U.S. Treasury regulations to be treated as a U.S. person; or - An estate, the income of which is subject to U.S. federal income taxation regardless of its source.
+- A citizen or individual resident of the United States; - A corporation or other entity treated as a corporation, for U.S. federal income tax purposes, created or organized in or under the laws of the United States or any political subdivision thereof; or - · A trust or an estate, the income of which is subject to U.S. federal income taxation regardless of its source.